 Stephanie Boyle, a sophomore intercultural studies major at Westminster College, recently received the William J. Wolf Memorial Scholarship.

-This $4,000 scholarship, funded by The Pittsburgh Foundation, was applied to his tuition for the 2005-2006 academic year.
+This $12,000 scholarship, funded by The Pittsburgh Foundation, was applied to her tuition for the 2005-2006 academic year.

 In 2003, The Pittsburgh Foundation, the 15th largest community foundation in the nation, awarded more than $24 million in grants to charitable organizations.
 Established in 1945, The Pittsburgh Foundation is comprised of more than 960 funds established by organizations and individual donors.
 These funds range from $10,000 to more than $32 million, and have a combined market value of approximately $537 million.

 Boyle is a daughter of Rose Boyle, Pittsburgh, and a graduate of Baldwin High School.